kryptine/abc-interpreter/doc/preprocessor.md

 - `DEBUG_ALL_INSTRUCTIONS`:
   Prints all instructions that are executed during interpretation.

+- `DEBUG_CLEAN_LINKS`:
+  Prints debugging information when nodes are copied to and from the interpreter from a native Clean implementation.
+As with `DEBUG_GARBAGE_COLLECTOR`, a higher value increases verbosity, with 0 turning off debugging output.

 - `DEBUG_GARBAGE_COLLECTOR`:
   Because the garbage collector is still very experimental, there is a lot of debugging code available.
 This preprocessor macro can be set to any integer